 - Lowering shelves and other storage areas

-- Converting a tub to a walk-in shower
+- Converting a bathtub to a walk-in shower

-- Making changes to the lighting, flooring, or other elements that may affect your ability to use the bathroom
+- Making changes to the lighting, flooring, or other accessories that may affect your ability to use the bathroom

 What are some options for accessible bathroom designs?

 The Americans with Disabilities Act (ADA) offers guidelines and standards for bathrooms in order to make the room accessible.
 If you are looking to remodel a bathroom so that it accommodates someone with a wheelchair or walker, this is a great option.